 Name of supervisor Se

-Scale 1 Strongly Disagree 2 3 4 5 6 7 Strongly Agree
+Scale 1 2 3 4 5 6 7 Strongly

-Disagree 115100
+Strongly Disagree Strongly Agree

 Time and Effort Expended

 My superv visor

 1. Was accessible.

-Regularly listen iqued tanes
+2. Regularly listen

 2. 3.
-Regularly read a
+3. Regularly read and critiqued case notes.

-4. Monitored all or ne was respon sible.
+т.
+Monitored all o sible.

 5. Helped me mak

-6. Demonstrated fa edures as
+6. Demonstrated f - - -

-described in the • - -
+7 described in the

-7. Was reliable (re turned reports s and other w rite-ups in a timely manner,
+7. Was reliable (rekept appointment

-kept appointmen nts, on time fo or appointme ents, returned calls, etc.)

-Please desc any. cribe p roblems, if
+Please desc any. cribe pi roblems, if

-Specific In - n Client Manago ement
+Specific In Client Manag ement

 8. Assisted in cond ceptualization of client pro blems.

-9. Assisted in deve eloping treatm nent goals.
+9. Assisted in deve eloping treatm ent goals.

-10 ).
-Assisted in deves skills. eloping treatm nent plans, st rategies, techi niques and/or
+10).
+Assisted in deve skills. eloping treatm nent plans, st rategies, techi niques and/or

-11 Demonstrated fa potential ethical h the APA et thnical code a nd monitored
+11 Demonstrated for potential ethical h the APA et thnical code a nd monitored

-12 ) Demonstrated e a wide range e of client pro blems.
+12 Demonstrated e a wide range e of client pro blems.

-13 Demonstrated k - -
+13 Demonstrated k • -

-14 Demonstrated k

-on this semester.
+14 ·.
+Demonstrated k assessment instr on of the major on this semester.

-15 j.
-Helped me seek
+15 i.
+Helped me seek out and use of consultants e ffectively.

-Provided me wi - nester
+16 Provided me wi th angaing fe edhack throu ighout the sen nester

 Please describe problems any problems or concerns.
-17. My supervisor reviewed with me at the beginning of the semester the Supervise Responsibilities, Supervisor Responsibilities, the Supervision Evaluation Form, and the Supervisor Evaluation Form.
+17. My supervisor reviewed with me at the beginning of the semester the Supervised Responsibilities, Supervisor Responsibilities, the Supervision Evaluation Form, and the Supervisor Evaluation Form.
 Yes No 18.
 My supervisor provided a Supervisor Evaluation Form to me at the end of the semester.
 Yes No 19.
 My supervisor missed or cancelled individual supervision meetings this semester.
-20 My supervisor missed or cancelled group supervision meetings during the semester
+20. My supervisor missed or cancelled group supervision meetings during the semester.